raspberrypilearning/gbic-peer-instruction-2/en/step_4.md

 ## Multiple choice questions in Peer Instruction

-In the animation you saw in Session 1, you were shown this example of a multiple choice question (MCQ)
+In the animation you saw in Session 1, you were shown this example of a multiple choice question (MCQ).

 ![A multiple choice question that asks 'Read the Python program below: a = 1, b = a+1, print(b).
 What will be the output of the program?'.
 There are four answers to choose from: b, a+1, 2, 11.](images/MCQquestion.png)